Friday, April 18, 2014

 It also features a great logo of a cowboy roping an italicized "W", a dynamic look which was light years ahead of the Calgary Cowboys lame "Charlie Brown in a cowboy hat" logo.

-Today's video highlights begin with a look at the Calgary Stampede, held every July.
+Today's video highlights begin with a look at the 2012 Centennial edition of the Calgary Stampede, which is held every July.

 This next video of cowboy Glenn Stewart putting his horse through a series of obstacles contains enough long shots to give you an idea of how small the Corral is, making it hard to imagine an NHL team ever called it's cozy confines home.